sympy/sympy/doc/src/tutorial/matrices.rst

     [                                             -(-exp(q) - 2*cosh(q/3))/(4*cosh(q/3)**2 - 1)],
     [                                                                                         1]])]

-You can clearly see ``nullspace`` returning proper result
+You can clearly see ``nullspace`` returning proper result, after modifying zero test.

-Note that this approach is only valid for the exact problem, or for some matrices containing only numerics, hyperbolics, and exponentials.
+Note that this approach is only valid for some limited cases of matrices containing only numerics, hyperbolics, and exponentials.
 For other matrices, you should use method opted for their domains.

 Possible suggestions would be either taking advantage of rewriting and simplifying, with tradeoff of speed,